Dhi13man/event-trigger-platform/README.md

 | `ENVIRONMENT` | Environment (development, production) | `development` | ❌ |
 | `SCHEDULER_INTERVAL` | Scheduler polling interval | `5s` | ❌ |
 | `CORS_ORIGINS` | Allowed CORS origins (comma-separated) | `*` | ❌ |

+See `deploy/.env.example` for a working Compose setup and defaults that run locally.
+The Compose file exposes Kafka on `localhost:9092` and the API at `localhost:8080`.

 ### Example `.env` File